seerocode/reading-schedule/README.md

 - If you are on Windows, you may need to run `sudo apt-get install dos2unix` to convert the bash script to Unix format and run `dos2unix run-me`.

-- If you get an "app not verified message" in the browser after navigating to that link, you can safely continue (or not, up to you).
+- If you get an "app not verified message" in the browser after navigating to the login link, you can safely continue (or not, up to you).
 This is giving full edit, write, and delete rights to this script.